 Heightening the Risk of Inflammatory Bowel Disease

 Hello Everyone!
-There’s a Danish study that wanted to determine if dosing and timing of antibiotics were important factors in the development of IBD.
+A Danish study wanted to determine if dosing and timing of antibiotics were important factors in the development of IBD.

-More than 6.1 million individuals were included in the study derived from medical data ranging over a period of 18 years, and the results showed that there was another important factor that increased the risk.
+More than 6.1 million individuals were included in the study derived from medical data ranging over 18 years, and the results showed that another critical factor increased the risk.

-This article is delving into the reasons why the side effects of taking antibiotics are linked to Crohn’s and ulcerative colitis, how age is associated with the likeliness of diagnosis, and how you can treat your IBD in the most effective, safest way.
+This article delves into why the side effects of antibiotics are linked to Crohn’s and ulcerative colitis, how age is associated with the likeliness of diagnosis, and how you can treat your IBD in the most effective, safest way.

-If you are new to Eat Burn Sleep, there are many factors that play pivotal roles in inflammatory bowel disease development, and there are many ways to put it into remission, which are all included on this platform.
+If you are new to Eat Burn Sleep, many factors play pivotal roles in inflammatory bowel disease development.
+There are many ways to put it into remission, which are all included on this platform.

 Side Effects of Antibiotics at Any Age